Explore Lake Superior’s North Shore: Canal Park, Glensheen Mansion, Gooseberry Falls, and Split Rock Lighthouse. One tour per car, valid for a year.

 Purchase one tour per vehicle, not per individual.
 Everyone can listen together!

-- How to access: Once you book a tour, you’ll get a confirmation email and text with instructions: • Download the separate tour app by Action • Enter the password • Download the tour MUST DO while in strong wifi/cellular Works offline after download
+- How To Access: After booking, you’ll get an email and text with setup instructions and password (search “audio tour” in emails and texts). • Download the separate tour app by Action • Enter the password sent by email and text. • MUST download the tour while in strong wifi/cellular. • Works offline after download.

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.